Zunnoont/Marshmallow-Hunt/README.md

 # Wing-it

 This project is a pixel-art side scroller developed in python using the module pygame.
 It takes elements from historical side-scrollers such as Super Mario Bros with a twist of being able to fly!
+All art and assets created by myself

 # Controls